4 years ago, I came across some articles on different kind of retirement spending.

 - You have less money to spend, not able to meet your expenses if the asset value is dramatically reduced

 - People cannot change their spending budget so readily.
+Notice that every year the amount that you get to spend changes a lot!
 There are some things that are fixed and have to be spent and this method creates very volatile spending

 - Your spending do not keep up with inflation